shaleenswarup/PredictingHousePrices/README.md

-# Predicting House Prices usning historical data
+# Predicting House Prices using historical data
 The project uses multivariable regression to predict house prices using historical real estate data